seL4/sel4-tutorials/tutorials/notifications/notifications.md

 #### Signalling

 When a task signals a notification object (using `seL4_Signal`), what occurs depends on the state of the object:

 * Idle - the data word is set to the badge of the capability used to send the signal, and the object is converted to active.
 * Active - the badge of the capability used to signal the notification object is bitwise-orred with the notifications data word.
 * Waiting - the head of the queue of TCBs is woken and the badge sent to that TCB.
 If the queue is empty, the notification object is transitioned to idle.

-In this way notification objects can be seen as a binary array of semaphores - if the signallers all use a different bit in the badge, they can set different badge bits and waiters can observe which bits have been set.
+In this way notification objects can be seen as an array of binary semaphores -- if the signallers all use a different bit in the badge, they can set different badge bits and waiters can observe which bits have been set.

 #### Waiting